sauce-archives/saucecon19-analytics-and-rest-api-workshop/exercise-guides/exercise1.md

     testAPI();
     ```
     > `axios` is an external library used for constructing [Promise based](https://medium.com/dev-bits/writing-neat-asynchronous-node-js-code-with-promises-32ed3a4fd098) HTTP requests, specifically for consuming exteral REST API endpoints.
 Click the [following link](https://www.npmjs.com/package/axios) for more information on the `axios` library.
-5. Run the function using the IDE commands or:
+5. Run the script using node commands:
     ```
-    node index.js
+    node js-examples/users.js
     ```
 6. The console output should display a JSON response like the following:
     ```